 - Appropriate gloves for a given task and job

 - Rubber boots with steel toes and metatarsal foot protection

 Exceptions to these requirements include non-specialty footwear and eye protection that the worker is allowed to wear off the jobsite—such as a worker’s steel-toed shoes or boots.
 Everyday clothing like pants and long-sleeved shirts, protection from the weather such as sunscreen, and items that an employee has lost or taken home, must be provided or replaced by that employee.

 Failure to provide equipment for employees can make an employer liable for injuries that occur while on the jobsite.
 If you suffered a job-related injury in New York City, call (212) 986-7353.
-The top NY construction accident lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, help people just like you get their lives back together.
+The top NY construction accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, help people just like you get their lives back together.

 Your consultation is free, and you owe us nothing unless we get you fair compensation for your injuries and losses.